-AQIA criteria relevant to the Project are provided in Schedule 3, Condition 13 and Tables 3 to 5 of PA 09_0175 and have been reproduced in Table 29, Table 30, and Table 31.
+AQIA criteria relevant to the Project are provided in Schedule 3, Condition 13 and Tables 3 to 5 of PA 09_0175 and have been reproduced in Table 32, Table 33, and Table 34.
 The criteria are prescribed by the NSW Environment Protection Authority (EPA) in their document, Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (2005) (Approved Methods).

-All reasonable and feasible avoidance and mitigation measures are to be employed so that particulate matter emissions generated by the project do not exceed the criteria in Table 29 to Table 31 at any residence on privately owned land.
+All reasonable and feasible avoidance and mitigation measures are to be employed so that particulate matter emissions generated by the project do not exceed the air quality criteria in at any residence on privately owned land.